boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-app-manageability.md

 * The availability of the network signals at the first place: it is unlikely that all networks will support sending the signals.
 Deployment incentives at the network may vary.
 * The host support may be variable.

-Applications that don't support (embedded) bandwidth measurement schemes will be enriched with the NRLP signals as this will be exposed by an OS API.
+Applications that don't support (embedded) bandwidth measurement schemes will be enriched with the Throughput Advices as this will be exposed by an OS API.

 ## Host OS